Australian Army Museum of North Queensland

 The Museum gallery is currently closed.
 Special interest exhibitions are mounted in the 1864 Officers’ Mess throughout the year.
 The Museum conducts Barracks Tours on Wednesdays during which the exhibitions can be viewed.
 Barracks tours include exhibition viewing, historic presentation, silver service Devonshire Tea, guided Barracks Tour and souvenir booklet.

 Open: Barracks Tours conducted Wednesdays 9.15am – 12.00noon.
 Bookings are essential.
 All names & vehicle registrations required one week in advance.

 Fort Queenscliff, in Victoria, Australia, dates from 1860 when an open battery was constructed to defend the entrance to Port Phillip Bay.
 The museum was established to show the significance of the Fort in the local, state and national context and to provide a centre for historical research.
 The ultimate objective of the Fort Queenscliff Museum is a fully restored Fort and the development of a museum which will allow visitors to tour the Fort and inspect a multitude of indoor and outdoor displays.

 Fort Queenscliff, King Street, Queenscliff, VIC 3225

 Ph: 03 5258 1488

 Fax: 03 5258 1788

 Email: queenscliff.museum [at] defence.gov.au

-Guided tours: Saturday& Sunday, School and Public Holidays at 1pm & 3pm.
+Open: Guided tours on both Saturday / Sunday, School and Public Holidays at 1pm & 3pm.
 There is an additional tour at 11am during the September and December/January school holidays.
 Other times by appointment.

 Gates open 10 minutes prior to tours.